-Planned System Upgrades: Phase 1 of the John Lake project will replace the first 800 ft of water line with a 4 inch line starting at Henry Creek rd to John Lake Rd.
-The second phase is scheduled for next summer, permits have delayed this project
+Planned System Upgrades: The John Lake project will replace the 1600 ft of water line with a 4 inch line starting at Henry Creek rd to John Lake Rd.
+This project is planed to start soon.

 Water Quality Data Table